A comment on Ai Weiwei’s spiritual blueprint

 Perhaps we can recognize a few of his specific qualities, which I believe are part of his blueprint.

-- The deepest point probably derives from the history of his family as, “His father, Ai Qing, a poet and prominent intellectual, was proclaimed an enemy of the people under Maui Zedong’s regime, and the family was exiled to a labor camp when he was one year old.
-Only in 1976 they were allowed back to Beijing.”
+- The deepest point probably derives from his family’s history as, “His father, Ai Qing, a poet and prominent intellectual, was proclaimed an enemy of the people under Maui Zedong’s regime the family was exiled to a labor camp when he was one year old.
+Only in 1976, they were allowed back to Beijing.”
 [Museum’s text in the exhibition]

-- Most of his works are typically massive in scale, created from fragments that accumulate to a whole: each of the sunflower seeds were handmade separately by a massive number of people, as a community work.
-We can say that this is the Chinese approach of creating huge scale art from tiny fragments, at the Chinese wall or the terracotta soldiers for example.
+- Most of his works are typically massive in scale, created from fragments that accumulate to a whole: each of the sunflowers seeds was handmade separately by a massive number of people, as a community work.
+We can say that this is the Chinese approach of creating huge scale art from tiny fragments, at the Chinese wall or the terracotta soldiers, for example.

 - He was cited saying that the sunflower seeds are his metaphor for having a pocket full of them as a child, which meant he was less hungry.
 This work is a memory of hunger in childhood transformed into tiny china artifacts made individually by artists paid for their contribution.

-I believe his work requires the conflicting encounters with the authorities as an organic catalyzing medium motivating him to find more ways to express his history, as well as many others’.
+I believe his work requires the authorities’ conflicting encounters as an organic catalyzing medium motivating him to find more ways to express his history and many others’.